-Snow, fire and even plum blossoms mean there’s plenty to see this month in Japan.
-The festivals are a pick-and-mix of purification rituals and playful family events, with seasonal celebrations thrown in.
+Snow, fire, and even plum blossoms mean there’s plenty to see this month in Japan.
+The festivals are a pick-and-mix of purification rituals, seasonal celebrations, and playful family events.

 Kansai events